Setting Up Test Machines to Run Tests or Collect Data

 Collect data on local and remote tiers of your application

-For more information about how to set up your test settings and environments for these situations, see Create Test Settings for Manual Tests Using Microsoft Test Manger.
+For more information about how to set up your test settings and environments for these situations, see Collect more diagnostic data in manual tests.

 If you plan to run your automated tests by using Microsoft Test Manager, you must use a lab environment that contains a set of roles to run your tests from your test plan.
 You must create a test controller that is registered with your team project in Team Foundation Server.
 However, Microsoft Test Manager will set up the test agent in each machine in the environment.